 WHAT DO YOU DO, PROFESSIONALLY, ALL DAY?
 WHAT IS THE EXACT FIELD/DISCIPLINE IN WHICH YOU WORK?

 My goal every day is to put artificial intelligence to work for people, companies and society, and to find useful applications of this technology and implement them.
 In other words, in my everyday life, I’m in close contact with all kinds of companies and stakeholders.
-I try to understand what problems are relevant at the moment there to see how we can address them with our “AI tool kit.”
-For instance, the problems I deal with include topics such as the processing satellite data for purposes of terrestrial observation, automatic diagnosis of X-ray imagery, the elimination of gender bias in application processes and extending through to partial automation of production specifications in the processing industry (e.g. for CNC milling).
+I try to understand what problems are relevant at the moment there to see how we can address them with our AI tool kit.

 WHAT LED YOU TO TAKE SUCH AN INTEREST IN THIS FIELD/THIS DISCIPLINE?
 WHEN DID IT BEGIN?
 AND WHAT HAPPENED NEXT?

-My path to the field of artificial intelligence was not a linear one.
-I studied macroeconomics and econometrics – “old school data,” so to speak.
+so to speak.
 After four years working in the financial sector in Paris, I was chosen to head business development and project management at Auctionomics in Palo Alto, California – the firm of one of my former professors at Stanford, Nobel laureate Paul Milgrom.
 That was where I came into contact with software development for the first time.
 It was there, working in the field of game theory, that we designed auctions and implemented them in software.
 And that was also where machine learning was used – and that’s when I became hooked.
 After that, parallel to setting up my first company, I learned a bit more about coding, got involved with deep learning.
 I worked independently online to learn the basics.
 To this day, I do not code; instead, I serve a kind of translator function that calls for a grasp of the technology involved, and that addresses relevant problems in the industry.

 WHAT STUMBLING BLOCKS DID YOU ENCOUNTER IN YOUR CAREER PATH, AND HOW DID YOU OVERCOME THEM?

 I am basically a very optimistic person; I wouldn’t say that there were blocks in my way.
 One thing I did discover about myself, though, is that if I want to be in my element, the people around me a crucial part of that – I want to learn from them, trust them, work on a real team.
 That’s something I had to learn retrospectively, so I wasn’t always 100% in my element.
-But for me, this has more to do with radical self-discovery than with “external” obstacles.
+But for me, this has more to do with radical self-discovery than with external

 DID YOU CONSIDER YOUR GENDER TO BE AN ADVANTAGE, A DRAWBACK OR A NEUTRAL FACTOR IN YOUR CAREER?